shruthimanvachar/An-Interactive-Introduction-to-JavaScript-DOM/README.md

 # An Interactive Introduction to JavaScript DOM

+Learn how to make web pages Dynamic and Interactive using JavaScript to influence and manipulate page elements

-A simple java "Hello World!" application, buildable with both maven and gradle.
-Useful for testing Eclipse Che Java workspaces.
+(A simple java "Hello World!" application, buildable with both maven and gradle.
+Useful for testing Eclipse Che Java workspaces.)

 # Building manually